y-ates/ac-php/README.md

 no find  file .ac-php-conf.json dir in path list :/home/jim/phptest/
 ```

-you need *create file ".ac-php-conf.json" in root of project*
+you need to *create file ".ac-php-conf.json" in root of project*

 like this: